Avaray/steam-status-signature-generator/README.md

-# Personal Steam Signature Generator (MIT license)
+# Personal Steam Signature Generator

+>I created this script a long time ago.
+Please don't use it, unless you're just curious.
+Maybe someday, if I feel like playing with PHP again, I'll improve it and adapt it to the newer versions of PHP.
+However, that might never happen.

 This PHP script generates image (PNG) with Steam status.
 This is personal script for just one user.
 Use CRON to execute this script.